-3. SYMMETRY-BREAKING
+4. SYMMETRY BREAKING

 Symmetries induce equivalence classes in the solution space (in group theory, they are called orbits).
-Given a satisfying truth assignment, all other truth assignments to which it can be mapped by symmetries, must also be satisfying.
+Given a satisfying truth assignment, all truth assignments to which it can be mapped by symmetries, must also be satisfying.
 Similarly, symmetries always map unsatisfying assignments to unsatisfying assignments.
 Therefore, for a complete SAT solver it suffices to reason about one representative from each such class.
-This restriction can be implemented by selecting unique representatives from every equivalence class and adding clauses that are only satisfied on those representatives.
-An earlier construction of such symmetry-breaking clauses [9] is based on a given ordering of variables.
-Its main idea is (i) to order all elements from the solution space lexicographically, and (ii) to select the lexicographically smallest element from each equivalence class as its representative.
+Such a restriction can be achieved by selecting unique representatives from every equivalence class and adding clauses that are only satisfied on those representatives.
+A construction for such symmetry-breaking clauses was proposed in [11], based on a given ordering of variables.
+The main idea is (i) to order all elements from the solution space lexicographically, and (ii) to select the lexicographically smallest representative from each equivalence class as its representative.

-The construction described in [9] is applied to every given symmetry and generates many redundant clauses.
-To prune redundant clauses, the authors propose the concept of a symmetry tree, but it is not well supported by efficient algorithms for permutation groups, does not always prevent redundant clauses and is itself not always prunable to polynomial size [9].
-Phase-shift symmetries were not addressed in that work.
+The construction described in [11] is applied to every symmetry given and generates many redundant clauses.
+To prune redundant clauses, the authors propose the concept of a symmetry tree, but it is not well supported by efficient algorithms for permutation groups, does not always prevent redundant clauses and is itself not always prunable to polynomial size [11].
+Phase shift symmetries were not addressed in that work.